dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 # File store provider.
 Currently 'filesystem' and 'aws-s3' are supported.
 filestore.provider = filesystem

-# Directory / bucket name.
-Refers to subdirectory in external directory on file system and bucket on AWS S3.
+# Directory in external directory on local file system and bucket on AWS S3.
 filestore.container = files

 # The following configuration is applicable only on non-filesystem providers (AWS S3)